 Erin Pierce - Program Coordinator

 Erin joined SGP as Program Coordinator in 2012 after serving as SGP's OSM/VISTA AmeriCorps Volunteer through the Appalachian Coal Country Team.
 She grew up in the Ridge and Valley region of Central Pennsylvania and attended Penn State University to study Geography and Geographic Information Systems (GIS).
 She has put her passion for the environment to work as an intern for The National Geographic Society, the Borough of State College, and the ClearWater Conservancy.
-Erin recently received her M.A. in Geography from Ohio University.
-Her thesis considered the landuse history and policy of Baltimore County, MD as part of the Long-Term Ecological Research – Baltimore Ecosystem Study (LTER-BES).
-Erin is currently conducting light repairs to a single rowing shell and sculls on the Susquehanna River.
-Erin can be reached at 570-522-7244 or email@example.com
+Erin completed her M.A. in Geography from Ohio University where she studied greenbelts, growth boundaries, and other landuse policies in Baltimore County, MD as part of the Long-Term Ecological Research – Baltimore Ecosystem Study.
+Erin is currently conducting light repairs to a single rowing shell and sculls on the Susquehanna River with the Central PA Rowing Association.
+Erin can be reached at 570-522-7244 or firstname.lastname@example.org

 Zach Pyle - River Towns Program Coordinator

 Zach joined SGP’s staff as the River Towns Program Coordinator in August 2013.
 Zach grew up in a Western Pennsylvania oil boom town where he developed an interest in local history and historic preservation.
 Beginning in